Vaccinations: An ounce of prevention is worth a pound of cure!

-Regular immunizations are the foundation of your pets good health.
-Vaccinating your pet will prevent fatal illness.
-Side effects are very uncommon and usually mild.
-The benefits of vaccinating your pet are simply amazing!
+Regular immunizations are the foundation of your pet’s good health.
+Regularly vaccinating your pet protects them from a variety of potentially fatal illnesses, and any side effects are very uncommon and usually mild.

-One little vaccine, and your dog, cat, ferret, horse, goat, pig and sheep is protected against this fatal virus that can be contagious to humans for an entire year.
-In Massachusetts, a three year booster can be administered to your dog or cat if he/she receives it within 9-12 months of the 1 year immunization.
-This does not apply to ferrets.
+Easily prevented, and a legal requirement, the rabies vaccine protects your dog, cat, ferret, horse, goat, pig or sheep against this inevitably fatal virus for an entire year.
+Highly contagious, and posing a risk for animals and humans alike, there is no cure for Rabies outside of immediate vaccination following initial exposure.
+In Massachusetts a three year booster can be administered to your dog or cat if they receive it within 9-12 months of the 1 year immunization.
+Ferrets and other animals do require annual boosters.

-Distemper/Parvo/Hepatitis/Parainfluenza are core vaccines for puppies, then boosted annually.
-Some breeds are more susceptible to parvovirus than other breeds, and it is recommended that your Rottweiler, Doberman Pinscher or Beagle or mix of these breeds receive additonal boosters, and be boosted more often depending on exposure risk (for example, if you decide to bring a new dog into your home, or travel frequently).
+Distemper Vaccine – DHPP, which stands for Distemper / Parvovirus / Hepatitis / Parainfluenza, is a combination vaccine given in a series to puppies, then annually thereafter.
+Some breeds are more susceptible to parvovirus than other breeds, and it is recommended that your Rottweiler, Doberman Pinscher, Beagle, or any mix of these breeds receive additional boosters depending on exposure risk (frequent travel , or bringing a new dog into your home).

-Lyme vaccination has been reported to prevent lyme disease in over 80% of exposed dogs.
-At the Marion Animal Hospital we recommend this vaccine series due to the incredibly high prevalence of Lyme’s Disease on the Cape.
-This is a strong vaccine and the veterinarian may recommended administering this vaccine separate from other vaccines.
+Lyme Disease Vaccine – Reported to prevent lyme disease in over 80% of exposed dogs, this vaccine is highly recommended due to the incredibly high prevalence of Lyme’s Disease on the Cape and throughout the Northeast.

 Distemper/Rhino/Calici combo vaccines are required as a kitten series and then as an annual booster for cats that go outdoors, and as a three year booster to cats who are indoors only.